djoos-cookbooks/newrelic/README.md

 #### Actions

-- :install -  will setup the Newrelic repository, install package and update php config with license key.
+- :install -  will setup the New Relic repository, install package and update php config with license key.
-- :remove -  Uninstall the Newrelic package
+- :remove -  Uninstall the New Relic package

 #### Attribute parameters

-* `'license'` Newrelic license key
+* `'license'` New Relic license key
 * `'install_silently'` - Determine whether to run the install in silent mode, defaults to false
 * * `'app_name'` is missing it will default to `PHP Application`.
 * `'startup_mode'` - The newrelic-daemon startup mode ("agent"/"external"), defaults to "agent"